raphgm/spring-react-example/README.md

 # Microservices Task

-This `README.md` outlines the steps taken to separate the code into backend and frontend and build the Docker images with Docker Compose.
+This repository contains solutions for two DevOps-focused assignments: a Java Spring Boot React Application and a .NET Application.
+The objective is to enhance these applications by implementing best practices in containerization, CI/CD pipelines, and cloud integration.

-## Task Objective
+## First Task Objective

-This project demonstrates the separation of a codebase into backend and frontend services, containerization using Docker, and orchestration using Docker Compose.
+The first project demonstrates the separation of a codebase into backend and frontend services, containerization using Docker, and orchestration using Docker Compose.

 ## Table of Contents
 - [Overview](#overview)